 Apart from the odd clip in a few of the Commodore magazines, nothing was much seen or heard about this little game.
 It wasn’t until Commodore Format ran a feature, Where are they now, when they mentioned Ubik (David Korn) and a few of his games.

-All Terrain Gardener was one of these, and again thoughts were about the existance of the game.
+All Terrain Gardener was one of these, and again thoughts were about the existence of the game.
 The game involves is to save a garden of flowers from a flood of water which gradually increases, by digging up the flowers and putting them to safety.
 Featuring cool overlaid sprites and graphics by Paul Docherty (Dokk), and a good rendition of “Flight Of The Bumblebee” by Tonal Teapot, the game had the makings of a winner.

-In recent years, Commodore Zone magazine got in contact with Ubik for an interview, where Ubik then gave a full copy of ATG for their covermount, along with permission to use his other programs.
+Around 1999/2000 time, Commodore Zone magazine got in contact with Ubik for an interview, where Ubik then gave a full copy of ATG for their covermount, along with permission to use his other programs.

-A neat little game *finally* released.
+A neat little game that eventually saw release.

 Contributions: Ubik, Dokk and Commodore Zone, Gary Liddon